NEW and IMPROVED SCANNER RADIO AUDIO STREAM!

 |Six Rivers National Forest||fire, emergency, admin||168.725||Northern Cal|

 This scanner has been available on the net since right after broadband arrived in this area in early 2004.
 Our local network generally had enough bandwidth then to satisfy up to 16 simultaneous connections.
-For a number of years this was sufficient, but had to change after the large local earthquake of January 2010 when many hundreds of listeners from all over the world were attempting to connect and were disappointed upon receiving "Server Full" responses.
+For a number of years this was sufficient, but that had to change after the large local earthquake of January 2010 when many hundreds of listeners from all over the world were attempting to connect and were disappointed upon receiving "Server Full" responses.

 This scanner radio is located near the Rohnerville Airport in Fortuna, on the rugged and beautiful North Coast of California, at approximately 200 feet elevation.
 This location provides line of sight to all of Fortuna and to most of the Eel River delta.
 It has excellent reception of all North Coast mountaintop repeaters.
 The antenna is a vertical VHF collinear about ten feet long, mounted at the top of a short mast.